botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [PortSwigger Lab: CORS vulnerability with trusted insecure protocols](https://portswigger.net/web-security/cors/lab-breaking-https-attack)

+### Null origin trusted

+>Identify the CORS insecure configuration by checking the AJAX response if it contains the `Access-Control-Allow-Credentials`, then add header `Origin: null`.
+If the `null` origin is reflected in the `Access-Control-Allow-Origin` header it is vulnerable.

 >Payload that may work in BSCP exam on getting the administrator account API and session cookie.
 Host on exploit server.

 ```html